Vision-LLMs for Spatiotemporal Traffic Forecasting: Experiments

 To comprehensively compare the performance of ST-Vision-LLM with existing methods, we use five channels from the original dataset: Internet, sms\_in, sms\_out, call\_in, and call\_out.
 We select sms\_in for the SMS category and call\_in for the Call category.
 This yields six distinct telecommunication spatio-temporal traffic subsets, named Milan-Internet, Milan-SMS, Milan-Call, Trentino-Internet, Trentino-SMS, and Trentino-Call \cite{ref_38}.
 All subsequent tests are performed on these six subsets.
 In the benchmark and few-shot tests, we train and test the models on the SMS and Internet subsets.
 In the transfer learning and zero-shot tests, we first train the models on the Call subset and then perform transfer training and validation on the Internet and SMS subsets.

-For methods using LLMs, Time-LLM \cite{ref_10} uses Qwen2.5-7B \cite{ref_40} as its backbone model, while our ST-Vision-LLM method uses Qwen2.5-VL-7B \cite{ref_41} as the base model for fine-tuning.
+For methods using LLMs, Time-LLM \cite{ref_10} uses Qwen2.5-7B \cite{ref_40} as its backbone model, while our ST-Vision-LLM method uses Qwen2.5-VL-7B-Instruct \cite{ref_41} as the base model for fine-tuning.
+In ST-Vision-LLM, the historical traffic frames are first processed by the built-in visual encoder of the Vision-LLM to obtain visual embeddings, and these visual embeddings are then fed, together with the textual instruction, into the language model for autoregressive prediction.
+Its image encoder is the native visual tower of that base model rather than an external visual front-end.
 As for the other comparative methods, we used the default configurations reported in their respective papers.